-Trade receivables are due within 0 to 180 days (2020 - 30 to 90 days) and do not bear any interest.
+Trade receivables are due within 180 days and do not bear any interest.
 All trade receivables are subject to credit risk exposure.
 However, the Group does not identify specific concentrations of credit risk with regards to trade receivables, as the amounts recognised resemble a large number of receivables from various customers.

-The non-trade amounts due from a subsidiary represents advances which are unsecured, non-interest bearing and repayable on demand.
+The non-trade amounts due from a subsidiary represent advances which are unsecured, non-interest bearing and are repayable on demand.